loiclec/fuzzcheck-rs/readme.md

 structure-aware fuzzing, it doesn't use an intermediary binary encoding such as protobuf nor does it use Quickcheck-like generators.
 Instead, it directly mutates the typed values in-process.
-This is better in at least three ways.
+This is better many ways.
 First, it is faster because there is no need to encode and decode inputs at each iteration.
 Second, the complexity of the input is given by a user-defined function, which will be more accurate than counting the bytes of the protobuf encoding.
 Third, the artifact files and the fuzzing corpora can be JSON-encoded, which is more user-friendly than protobuf.
+Finally, and most importantly, the mutations are faster and more meaningful than those done on protobuf or `Arbitrary`’s byte buffer-based RNG.

 As I was developing Fuzzcheck for Swift, a few researchers developed Fuzzchick for Coq ([paper](https://www.cs.umd.edu/~mwh/papers/fuzzchick-draft.pdf)).
 It